tmwoodruff/ww-wanderers-blog/content/blog/2025-10-panama-canal-cruise-food.md

 **Buffet Breakfast, Lunch, and Dinner - Day 10**

-Halloween breakfast donut and lunch Halloween desserts.
+Halloween breakfast donut and lunch Halloween dessert.

 We had popcorn (included), pizza, and ice cream while watching a Movie Under the Stars.
 I liked the pepperoni pizza, but tried the four cheese tonight.
 It did not have tomato sauce.
 I liked the tomato sauce, so including it is my preference.
 Travis had the vegetable pizza.
 Princess has good included pizza.
 I heard that their paid pizza was very good, but we did not try it.